seaSharkDenis/Rental-Management/README.md

-# Rental-Management - Database Schema
+# Property-Management - Database Schema

 This project defines the SQL schema for a Property Management System.
 It supports roles and permissions, property and unit management, tenant handling, billing, payments, maintenance, and lease tracking.